drohmer/CSE104/C_server/01_php/03_get_post/readme.md

 ## Post message

-POST method can also be used to send informations to the server from a form - typically to avoid that all parameters appears on the resulting url.
+POST method can also be used to send information to the server from a form - typically to avoid that all parameters appear on the resulting url.

 * To send using POST method, change the HTML form beginning by the following
 ```html